 NFWL is proud to bring elected women to Alexandria, VA for an invite-only summit focusing on Workforce Development.
 Click the event title above for more information and to express your interest.

 Join NFWL at the Omni Shoreham in Washington DC for our 2018 Annual Conference.
 November 13-17 will be filled with policy presentations, networking opportunities, and leadership development.
-Registration will open in Spring 2018.
+Click the event title above to register today!

 NFWL is proud to launch our new proclamation.
 Help us make March 19 of every year “Celebrating Women in Public Office Day.”
 The purpose of this proclamation is to recognize the hard work of elected women that often goes unnoticed, recognizing these dedicated women break down barriers every day in addition to their regular workload.
 Download our proclamation template to start the process!